-Staff assistant psychologists provide support to licensed psychologists and psychiatrists.
-They observe behavior, make assessments and prepare records and reports on clients with a wide range of mental health problems.
+Staff assistant psychologists provide support to psychologists and other licensed professionals.
+They observe behavior, make assessments, and prepare records and reports on clients facing a wide range of mental health challenges.
 Preparing for a career as a staff assistant psychologist may begin with enrolling in a bachelor’s degree in applied psychology program.

 Staff Assistant Psychologist: Job Outlook

-Working under a psychologist’s or psychiatrist’s supervision, staff assistant psychologists help plan and evaluate patient treatment programs.
-They provide psychotherapy to individuals, couples, families and children; their duties also include conducting assessments and administering therapeutic procedures.
+Staff assistant psychologists help plan and evaluate patient treatment programs for individuals, couples, families and children.
+Their duties also include conducting assessments and administering other testing.

 Often, staff assistant psychologists will collaborate with physicians and social service agencies to meet a patient’s needs.
 They also provide consultation to primary care providers and health educators on matters relating to mental health.

-Preparing written records and statistical representations of clients’ behavior is an important aspect of a staff assistant psychologist’s work.
-These professionals typically work a 40-hour week; on-call hours during the evening, weekends and holidays are sometimes required.
+Preparing written records and statistical representations of client behavior also is an important aspect of a staff assistant psychologist’s work.

 Education and Training